-S16) Can EOPS and CARE pay for the Spring 2016 graduation ceremony cap and gown of a student who graduated in December 2015?
+S17) Can EOPS and CARE pay for the Spring 2016 graduation ceremony cap and gown of a student who graduated in December 2015?

 ANSWER: Yes.
-For students who were served by EOPS/CARE for at least one term during the 2015-16 academic year (i.e., Summer 2015, Fall 2015, Winter 2016 or Spring 2016), EOPS/CARE may pay for the caps and gowns for commencement exercises taking place in 2015-16.
+For students who were served by EOPS/CARE for at least one term during the academic year (i.e., Summer, Fall, Winter or Spring), EOPS/CARE may pay for the caps and gowns for commencement exercises taking place in that same academic year.

-S17) How many University of California (UC) and California State University (CSU) admissions application fee waivers are EOPS students entitled to as delineated in the California Education Code, Article 8?
+S18) How many University of California (UC) and California State University (CSU) admissions application fee waivers are EOPS students entitled to as delineated in the California Education Code, Article 8?